-For example try adding half a teaspoon of salt to a large glass of water.
-Drink it.
+For example, increase your sodium intake by drinking a glass of water with half a teaspoon of salt.
 This may reduce or eliminate side effects within 15-30 minutes.
-If so, this may be repeated once daily if needed during the first week.
+If so, this may be repeated once or twice daily, if needed, during the first week.

-A better-tasting option is to use broth or bouillon, e.g. chicken, beef or bone broth.
+A better-tasting option is to use bouillon or broth (chicken, beef, vegetable, or bone broth).

 The bonus: more fat

-Make sure to eat enough fat.
-Going low carb, low fat is a recipe for starvation and feeling hungry and tired.
-You should never endure hunger as you start on a low-carb diet.
+When beginning a keto or low-carb diet, make sure to eat enough protein and fat.6Eating a diet that’s low in both fat and carbs is a recipe for feeling hungry, tired, and deprived.7 Low-carb diets should help you reduce your hunger, not increase it.
 A proper low-carb diet contains enough fat to make you feel satiated and energetic.
-This can speed up the transition time and minimize the time spent feeling low when starting low carb.
+This can help speed up the transition time and minimize side effects.

-So how do you get enough fat on low carb?
-There are any number of options, but when in doubt add butter to whatever you’re eating.
+So, how do you get enough fat when eating low carb?
+There are a number of ways to eat more fat, but when in doubt, add butter to whatever you’re eating.

-If adding salt and water (and fat) does not completely eliminate the induction flu the best option is usually to just hang in there.
-Any remaining symptoms are likely to be resolved within days, as your body adapts to low carb and turns into a fat-burning machine.
+If adding salt, water, and fat doesn’t completely eliminate the induction flu, do your best to stick with it a bit longer.
+Any remaining symptoms are likely to improve within days, as your body adapts to low carb and begins using fat as its main fuel.

-If necessary, it’s of course possible to have some carbs and make the transition to low carb more gradual and slower.
-This is not recommended as a first option, as it slows down the process and makes the weight loss and health improvement less obvious immediately.
+If necessary, it’s of course possible to include more carbs in order to have a more gradual transition to low carb.
+This is not recommended as a first option, as it may slow down the process and can result in slower weight loss and less dramatic health improvements.8

 Learn morefree trial one month).

 Avoiding transition problems like the induction flu is covered in part 3/5